Naveen-Raj-M/find_your_state/README.md

     cost_of_living: 1
     income: 3
 ```
 - This section configures the risk affinity for each criterion.
+Set
     `r` < 1 for risk-aversive utility
     `r` = 1 for risk-neutral utility
     `r` > 1 for risk-seeking utility